I AM BOOKS - Your Italian American Cultural Hub in Boston

 From Journalist to Bookstore Owner

 Born in Rome, the Italian journalist moved to the United States in 2008 to do a master in journalism in Chicago and later on he started working for the Italian American magazine Fra Noi, which he still covers.
 Then he moved to Boston with his wife and that’s where he stabilized both his personal and professional carrier since 2010.
-In December 2012 the journalist launched a new website and magazine Bostoniano.info - Bostian’s Italian American Voice.
-The online network turned also into a printed magazine, the Bostoniano Magazine that along with Orichuia’s experience with Fra Noi, prepared the terrain for his most ambitious project to date, the Italian American bookstore that he opened in 2013.
+In December 2012 the journalist launched a new website and magazine Bostoniano.info - Boston’s Italian American Voice.
+The online network turned also into a printed magazine, the Bostoniano Magazine that along with Orichuia’s experience with Fra Noi, prepared the terrain for his most ambitious project to date, the Italian American bookstore that he then opened in 2015.

 An Italian American Bookstore